José William Vesentini: Life

-Vesentini is a grandson of Italian anarchists who came to Brazil to escape fascism.
-For more than 10 years he taught in the first and second grades and participated in important educational experiences during the 1970s: the supplementary course in the Metalworkers Union of São Bernardo do Campo and Diadema (1974-1976), and the Centre for Educational Guidance COE, from 1973 to 1977, a private high school transformed into a cooperative run by teachers.
+Vesentini's grandparents were Italian anarchists who came to Brazil to escape fascism.
+He taught in the first and second grades for over ten years during the 1970s and participated in special educational programs such as a supplementary course in the Metalworkers Union of São Bernardo do Campo and Diadema (1974-1976), and the Centre for Educational Guidance (COE) (1973-1977), a private high school transformed into a cooperative run by teachers.

 In 1984 he became a professor and researcher in the Department of Geography at the Faculty of Philosophy, Literature and Human Sciences at University of São Paulo (FFLCH).
-His work Brazil: Society and Space, published in 1984, was the first textbook to adopt the approach of critical geography, which served as a reference for most subsequent Brazilian geography manuals.
+His work Brazil: Society and Space, published in 1984, was the first textbook to adopt the approach of critical geography.

-Within academia, Vesentini is better known as William Vesentini; he is livre-docente since 2003 at the Department.
-Among his areas of greatest contribution in geography are geography and geopolitics, on which he wrote more than 30 books.
-He conducted consultancies for schools, state and local departments of education and research institutions and / or specialized publications.
-He explained Brazil's public and private positions on Brazilian Geography, as well as Milton Santos, Aziz Ab'Saber, Jurandyr Ross, Manuel Correia de Andrade, Ruy Moreira, Antonio Christofoletti, among others.
+Within academia, Vesentini is better known as William Vesentini; he has been livre-docente at the department since 2003.
+He has written over 30 books on geography and geopolitics.